simonmar/monad-par/examples/README.md

 Here is the recipe:

   * Add your benchmark here (single .hs file) or in a subdirectory.
-  * If the latter, give it a Makefile (supporting "all" and "clean").
+  * Add an entry to generate_cabal.sh, listing the benchmark and its dependencies.
   * Add the benchmark and its input parameters to benchlist.txt, as well as the _laptop and _server variants.
   * Make sure the benchmark runs with no arguments.
 This is "test"